 Regular stove top:

-- Alternatively, heat the first tablespoon of oil in a soup pot.
-Over medium flame, sauté the onions until translucent, about 10 minutes.
+- Heat the first tablespoon of oil in a large soup pot.
+Over medium flame, sautรฉ the onions until translucent, about 10 minutes.
 Stir in the garlic and cook a few more minutes.
-Add the water, tomatoes, potatoes, and kale.
+Add the water, tomatoes, potatoes, kale and paprika.
 Cover and simmer until the potatoes are tender, about 45 minutes.

 For both pressure cooking and regular stovetop cooking:

 - While the soup cooks, heat the remaining oil in a wide (preferably non-stick skillet.)
-Using a wooden spoon to smash the pieces, cook the veggie sausage with smoked paprika until nicely browned.
+Using a wooden spoon to smash the pieces, cook the veggie sausage until nicely browned.

 - When the potatoes are done, add the beans, faux sausage, vinegar and salt.
 Generously grind in black pepper, like 30 grinds.
-Taste, and add more salt, if needed.
+Taste, and add more salt, if you think it's needed.
 Cook a few more minutes, until the beans are heated through.

 Notes